 Toss in five cups of the flour, the salt, sugar, and yeast.
-I use “instant yeast” that I get in bulk, but you also can use the little packets.
+I use this kind of instant yeast that I get in bulk, but you also can use the little packets.
 It’s either two packets, or a total of four and a half teaspoons.

-Give the machine a whirl to combine all the dry ingredients.
+Give the food processor a whirl to combine all the dry ingredients.

 Heat two cups of water to about 125° F. This takes exactly 60 seconds in my microwave.
 Pour two tablespoons of olive oil into the measuring cup of heated water.

 This is where it gets interesting.
 With the machine running, SLOWLY pour the water and oil through the spout in the lid of the food processor.